ctanunes/gtfsevora/README.md

 Uses the Java library [onebusaway-gtfs-modules](https://github.com/OneBusAway/onebusaway-gtfs-modules) for data models and generation of files.

 # Status :
-* In Progress: adding Trips and stop_Times for Routes.
+* In Progress: adding More Trips and stop_Times for Routes.